realgjl/summer19/README.md

 ```
 Check the python version again and/or check if "conda" command works.

+#### Suggestions: add path to the system
+Go to the file "/etc/paths", add the path of python binary direction (like "/Users/realgjl/miniconda3/bin") in it.

 p.s., to show the hidden files in Mac, press: "command" + "shift" + ".".